laminas-api-tools/documentation/modules/api-tools-asset-manager.md

-# zf-asset-manager
+# api-tools-asset-manager

-zf-asset-manager is a composer plugin that will copy configured web-accessible assets into the public document root of your Zend Framework application.
+api-tools-asset-manager is a composer plugin that will copy configured web-accessible assets into the public document root of your Laminas application.
 It uses the configuration format of [rwoverdijk/AssetManager](https://github.com/rwoverdijk/AssetManager), and specifically the subset: